 Learn more about risk management tools with IG Academy’s range of online courses.

 4. Open your positions and monitor the market

 An earnings season can create a wealth of opportunities to open positions, as there is often significant market volatility during such periods.
-Although periods of volatility may cause concern for investors, they can create opportunities for traders who use derivative products – such as CFDs – to trade both rising and falling markets.
+Although periods of volatility may cause concern for investors, they can create opportunities for traders who use derivative products – including CFDs and spread bets – to trade both rising and falling markets.

 From your research, you will be able to make a decision about which direction you think the market will go in after the earnings announcement and open your trade accordingly.
 If you think a company’s shares are going to rise, you would ‘buy’ or ‘go long’ on the shares, and if you think the shares will fall in price, you would ‘sell’ or ‘go short’ on the shares.

 Learn more about how to short a stock.